 - Landfill/Incineration: Last resort to disposal.

 The Federal Bill Emerson Good Samaritan Food Donation Act was created in 1996 to encourage the donation of food to non-profit organizations to be redistributed to those facing food insecurity.
-The Act states that companies will be protected from civil and criminal liability in the case that someone becomes ill as a result of the donated food.
+The Act states that companies will be protected from civil and criminal liability in the case that someone becomes ill as a result of donated food.
 Despite its intentions, the Act remains incredibly vague and many companies do not feel it offers a strong enough level of protection, dissuading them from donating food to charitable organizations.
-According to panel disccusions during the Food Tank conference, the Emerson Act falls short in the following ways:
+According to panel discussions during the Food Tank conference, the Emerson Act falls short in the following ways: